This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Foraging Materials and Toys

-- DIY foraging using paper cups and cardboard boxes
+- DIY puzzle feeders built from paper cups or cardboard boxes

 Evolution of Parrot Diets: From Seeds to Formulated Diets